Homeowners Insurance Deductible Guide

 Separate Wind or Hail Deductibles

 Certain policies apply a different deductible for wind, hail, or named storm losses.
-These deductibles are common in weather exposed regions and can significantly affect claim costs.
+These deductibles can significantly affect your out of pocket costs during major claims.

 How Deductibles Affect Your Premium